-For more about HPV, see our document Human Papilloma Virus (HPV), Cancer, and HPV Vaccines -- Frequently Asked Questions.
+For more about HPV, see our document HPV and HPV Testing.

 Smoking exposes people to many cancer-causing chemicals that affect more than their lungs.
 These harmful substances can be absorbed into the lining of the lungs and spread throughout the body.
 Smoking increases the risk of developing vulvar cancer.
 Among women who have a history of HPV infection, smoking further increases the risk of developing vulvar cancer.
 If women are infected with a high-risk HPV, they have a much higher risk of developing vulvar cancer if they smoke.